 End-stage renal disease, also called chronic kidney disease, is a difficult, costly condition that requires lengthy dialysis to maintain.
 Depending on the severity, many patients may face transplants.
-There have been strict guidelines surrounding ESRD coverage through Medicare and even more limited opportunities to enroll in Medicare Advantage plans.
+As a result, there have been strict guidelines surrounding ESRD coverage through Medicare and even more limited opportunities to enroll in Medicare Advantage plans.

 However, one of the significant changes for MA in 2021 is individuals with preexisting ESRD can now enroll in these plans.
 Since ESRD is an important condition for value-based care providers, health plans, payers, and other industry members, I want to take a deep-dive into MA coverage changes for patients.

 With the Office of the Inspector General’s (OIG) 21st Century Cures Act removing the previous exclusion of new enrollees with existing ESRD, this means those enrollees now make up a portion of the increased membership for 2021.
 However, it will not change the cost of care or affect bids substantially if organizations have already implemented processes for successfully managing ESRD in their plans.

 America’s Health Insurance Plans (AHIP) shared that the Centers for Medicare & Medicaid Services (CMS) estimates approximately 83,000 additional ESRD patients will enroll in MA plans by 2026 because of these changes.
 As we collect more data around ESRD, we should note there are no new changes to the model, but one thing that could impact overall costs is the impact of a third maximum out-of-pocket limit on this population.

 According to AHIP, due to the enrollment changes for ESRD patients this year, CMS proposed to slightly increase the maximum annual limits for total out-of-pocket spending and cost-sharing for select inpatient services.